ElijahHyndman/ENGCMP0600_Directions/README.md

 # Your Brake Pads?
 *There are better resources than github.*

+Proactive drivers find the mileage markers in their glove compartment's owners manual to know when to replace their brakes.
+For everyone else, there are a few indicators.
+Your braking could feel sloppy.
+You may hear a grinding from your wheels as the wear indicator touches the rotor.
+Your brake pad may fall out at a red light. \
+All of these indicate that it's time for a change.

 1. Gather Tools
     >>    You want to acquire \
     >>      - `Breaker Bar` for breaking nuts and `Rachet` for finishing them (Are they Metric or SAE spec?) \